JohnFunkCode/ProgrammingChurch/README.md

 - You will also have to change the ip address your flask app listens on to 0.0.0.0 which on Unix means any ip this machine is configured to use.
 - The last thing you need to do is change the URL that your Raspberry Pi code uses to post data to the flask app it will be the new url show in the **route** informaiton in Cloud Foundry.

-#### Exercise 5 - install the Simple Rest Client chrome extention
+#### Exercise 5 - install the Simple Rest Client chrome extension
-To help test our web services applications it's helpfull to install the (Simple Rest Client)[https://github.com/jeremys/Simple-Rest-Client-Chrome-Extension] chrome extension.
+To help test our web services applications it's helpfull to install the [Simple Rest Client](https://github.com/jeremys/Simple-Rest-Client-Chrome-Extension) chrome extension.
 Or something similar.
 Using this tool you can send arbitrary data to your web applicaiton.

 #### Exercise 6 - Read the Curl tutorial
 Curl is a linux command that allows you to make HTTP requests from the command line.
 It's a handy tool for testing web applicaitons so you should learn to use it effectivly.
-The (Curl Tutorial)[https://curl.haxx.se/docs/httpscripting.html] is a great place to start.
+The [Curl Tutorial](https://curl.haxx.se/docs/httpscripting.html) is a great place to start.

+## May 27th Session - code,code,code!
+For the last few weeks we've done a lot, but we haven't spent much time honing our coding capabilities.
+We built a new circuit, we setup the base for a new Flask project, and we learned how to run our flask apps on Cloud Foundry.
+That was all very significant, but this week we are going to get back into the code.
+The goal for this week is to get the IoT client code on our Raspberry Pi send the Pis serial number, the time stamp, and the x,y,z data from our Accelerometer to cloud foundry.

+### TDD - Test Driven Development
+In some of our early exercises on creating classes in Python I introduced the concept of TDD - Test Driven Design.
+We are going to build on that as we move forward using the Python unittest framework.
+Review the [Unit testing framework documentation](https://docs.python.org/3/library/unittest.html) and this fun [tongue-in-cheek video by Socratica on the unittest framework](https://www.youtube.com/watch?v=1Lfv5tUGsn8).
+There is also a chapter on Test-Driven Development in the book ["Expert Python Programming"](https://www.packtpub.com/application-development/expert-python-programming-second-edition) which is part of the Python Humble Bundle of books that you have.

+#### Exercise 1 - Create a test to test code that would return the Raspberry Pi serial number.
+Before we write code, lets write a test to help us make sure we know that we want the code does what we want.
+Your assignment is to write a unittest to test a function that returns the Raspberry Pi serial number.
+A simple test could just to make sure the serial number isn't empty.

+#### Exercise 2 - Create a function to get the serial number from Raspberry Pi.
+As a team, we have a small fleet of Raspberry Pis.
+When they send their data to the cloud we want a way to differentiate which one send the data.
+Fortunately each Raspberry Pi has a unique serial number that we can obtain programmatically.
+There are a lot of articles that discuss how to get the serial number.
+Google "Raspberry Pi serial number python" and read a few articles to make sure you understand the topic.
+Your assignment is to create a function inside your Pi Client code that returns the serial number, and incorporate this into the data that you post to the server.
+*Hint:* There is a very concise sample that I like at [Getting Your Raspberry Pi Serial Number Using Python](https://www.raspberrypi-spy.co.uk/2012/09/getting-your-raspberry-pi-serial-number-using-python/).

+### More advanced enhancements
+It would be more interesting if everyone's Raspberry Pi sent data to everyone's server.
+To do that we'll adapt our Pi client code to post it's data to everyones's code running on Cloud Foundry.
+To do this build a list of servers, and adapt your code to add a for loop to send to post data to each of those server.

+#### Exercise 3 - Create a test to test your list of servers
+Before we write the code to return a list of servers, think about how you would test that it works.
+Your assignment is to write unittests to make sure things do what you want.
+I suggest making sure you have a function to get the list of servers.
+And make sure the list of servers has at least some data.

+#### Exercise 4 - Implement the code for your list of servers
+Write the code to return a list of servers.
+Then build that code into your Pi Client so it sends data to all the servers in the list.

+#### Exercise 5 - Test that the server responds before sending data to it.
+Our last exercise for the day is to test that the server responds before sending data to it.
+I recommend testing the connection before you drop into a loop reading the Accelarometer and sending data to the server - but there are lots of ways you could implement this.

-### May 7th
+### Solution:
+My solution for this set of exercises is in the [v2.0 tagged version of my flask-pi-iot project](https://github.com/JohnFunkCode/flask-pi-iot/tree/v2.0/pi_client)

+this should be the last line!!!!